Deadlysmurf/Capstone/Working Product/Literature Review.md

 The AllStarFull, Appearances, Awards, Batting, Fielding, FieldingOF, Pitching tables provide attributes about the players.

+I will be using games played in the post-season, games played though the regular season, positions played, batting average and fielding averages for my analysis.
+I will also be using attributes from these tables to calculate other sabermetric values such as WAR (Wins Above Replacement) ratings.

 The Salaries table will provide the dependent variable (salary) for analysis.
 It provides salaries by player, team and year.

 The Master and TeamsFranchises tables are both reference tables, that provide full text names for the player and team keys, as well as additional player information such as date of birth.